 Renowned for its panoramic views of the city and the Arno valley, this terrace is a popular spot with locals and tourists.
 If you are ooking for the most popular view in Florence, you will find it hard to find a better spot, overlooking many of the cities major attractions.
 The sunsets are just breathtaking.

 10. Explore Tuscany

-When visiting Florence with children, we recommend planning a 3 or 4-day Florence itinerary.
+When visiting Florence with kids we recommend planning a 3 or 4-day Florence itinerary.
 You can add a day or two if you’d like to explore other Tuscan towns.
 Lucca, San Gimignano, Siena, and the wine regions of Chianti and Val D’Orcia are all picturesque and very different from the bustle of Florence.

 Visiting Florence with Kids

 You do not have to be an art historian to appreciate the Renaissance masterpieces of Florence, but having an insider guide show you the city certainly ups the wow factor, especially for kids who are learning about Michelangelo for the first time.
-We design private tours in Florence led by our enthusiastic local guides who are just as knowledgeable about art history as they are about engaging children.
+Which brings us to the next point…

 Where to Stay in Florence with kids

 The capital of Tuscany is a city which is very suitable to travel to with kids but sometimes you just don't know where to start when choosing a suitable child friendly hotel.
 Picking out the right accommodation for your holiday is as important as choosing places to visit and things to do.
 To help you narrow down your options, we rounded up a short list of family friendly hotels in Florence that appeal to all ages, from toddlers and kids to teens and even grandparents.